-6. SUBMISSIONS FOR BOARD APPROVAL.
+5. SUBMISSIONS FOR BOARD APPROVAL.

-Administration in writing items that he or she recommends be considered at a regular Board meeting not less than twenty-one (21) days in advance of the meeting, setting forth, in reasonable detail a) an explanation of each proposed Board order or recommendation; b) the cost and source of the funds involved; c) appropriate supporting enclosures; and d) proposed Board orders, drafted with clarity and brevity to reflect the precise action requested of the Board.
-Multifarious or dissimilar orders for Board consideration will not be accepted.

-- 6.2 Any proposed order not timely submitted to the Chancellor shall also include written justification for the lack of timeliness as well as the ramifications of non-action by the Board, the merit of the order, and the cost and source of funds involved.
-The Chancellor shall determine whether or not to submit the same to the Board. - 6.3 For curriculum information to be reported to the Board, see Chapter III, Paragraph 5, Curriculum Procedures.
+- 5.1 The President of each System Component shall submit to the System Administration in writing items that he or she recommends be considered at a regular Board meeting not less than twenty-one (21) days in advance of the meeting, setting forth, in reasonable detail a) an explanation of each proposed Board order or recommendation; b) the cost and source of the funds involved; c) appropriate supporting enclosures; and d) proposed Board orders, drafted with clarity and brevity to reflect the precise action requested of the Board.
+Multifarious or dissimilar orders for Board consideration will not be accepted. - 5.2 Any proposed order not timely submitted to the Chancellor shall also include written justification for the lack of timeliness as well as the ramifications of non-action by the Board, the merit of the order, and the cost and source of funds involved.
+The Chancellor shall determine whether or not to submit the same to the Board. - 5.3 For curriculum information to be reported to the Board, see Chapter III, Paragraph 5, Curriculum Procedures.

-7. EVALUATION.
+6. EVALUATION.

-- 7.1 The Chancellor shall review annually the general performance and effectiveness of each President, presenting to the Board his or her opinions, advice, and recommendations as to the President's employment, subsequent to which the Board shall meet with the Chancellor and President being evaluated.
-This evaluation shall take place before a quorum of the full Board of Regents, and in executive session, unless the subject President requests a public evaluation. - 7.2 The Presidents of the Components shall periodically evaluate the effectiveness of all administrative officers who report directly to them and establish procedures for the evaluation of the effectiveness of all other administrators.
+- 6.1 The Chancellor shall review annually the general performance and effectiveness of each President, presenting to the Board his or her opinions, advice, and recommendations as to the President's employment, subsequent to which the Board shall meet with the Chancellor and President being evaluated.
+This evaluation shall take place before a quorum of the full Board of Regents, and in executive session, unless the subject President requests a public evaluation. - 6.2 The Presidents of the Components shall periodically evaluate the effectiveness of all administrative officers who report directly to them and establish procedures for the evaluation of the effectiveness of all other administrators.

-8. TERMINATION.
+7. TERMINATION.

 The Chancellor may, by interim action, terminate the appointment of a Component President when in his/her judgment the interests of the System or of the Component require termination.
-The President shall not have a right to a hearing before the Board unless he/she makes a prima facie showing that the decision to terminate constitutes violation of a right guaranteed by the laws or Constitution of the State of Texas or of the United States.
+The President shall not have a right to a hearing before the Board unless he/she makes a prima facie showing that the decision to terminate constitutes violation of a right guaranteed by the laws or

+Constitution of the State of Texas or of the United States.
 If the President has tenure at the Component, termination as a member of the tenured faculty shall be only for good cause shown; and, he/she shall be entitled to a tenure revocation hearing as specified in Chapter V.

-CHAPTER V. COMPONENT PERSONNEL
+CHAPTER V. COMPONENT EMPLOYEES